a-ross-cohen/pretty_mailer/README.md

   def foomail
     # you can also specify stylesheets per email
+    mail({
+      to: 'some@one.com',
+      from: 'another@guy.com',
-    mail to: 'some@one.com' from: 'another@guy.com', subject: 'Pretty mailer is awesome', css: 'awesome.css' # array syntax works here too end end
+      subject: 'Pretty mailer is awesome',
+      css: 'awesome.css' # array syntax works here too [ 'one.css', 'two.css', ... ]
+    })
+  end
+end
 ```